semanticsean/ATAT/contribute.md

 🚩 test all again

-Integrate AB/E "ABE" - election and polling generator.
+Integrate AB/E "ABE" - election and polling generator as a shortcode / function call.

+Integrate new agent as a shortcode -> function call.

 Adadpt to work on GH and local.

+Add self-awareness of name and email to the prompt.
+Was buggy / don't want to pass emails to LLM model right now.

 # next steps